-Where students continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness, the class teacher, working with the SENDCo, should assess whether the child has a significant learning difficulty.
-Where this is the case, there should be agreement about the SEND support that is required to support the child.
+Where students continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness, the class teacher, working with the SENDCo/Assistant SENDCo, should assess whether the child has a significant learning difficulty.
+Where this is the case, it should be agreed on the SEN support required to support the child and the SENDCo/Assistant SENDCo should continue to follow the graduated response approach.